NeerajNegi/user-dir/README.md

 * Go to front-end and run 'npm install'
 * After installation run 'ng server'
 * After above command, application can be accessed at localhost 4200

+### Open App
+Application is deployed to Heroku at https://neeraj-user-dir.herokuapp.com/